CQCL/hugr/specification/hugr.md

 Locality ::= Local | Ext | Dom
 ```

+Ports always exist on `Value` and `Static` edges; never on `Hierarchy`, `Order `
+or `ControlFlow` edges.
+Every port has an associated `SimpleType`.
+The source
+and target ports of an edge have the same `SimpleType`.

+A source port with a `ClassicType` may have any number of edges associated with
+it (including zero).
+A port with a `LinearType`, and a target port of any type,
+must have exactly one edge associated with it.

 #### Hierarchy

 A **Hierarchy** edge from node *a* to *b* encodes that *a* is the direct parent